 The Medicine.com symptom checker will show a list of possible conditions related to your symptoms but it is important to understand this not an actual diagnosis.

-- Enter your most severe symptom first followed by other symptoms in decreasing severity.
+- Begin by entering symptoms that best describe your current condition.
 The more symptoms you enter the more accurate the results will be.

 - Use medical language as much as possible when entering symptoms.
 For example, "abdominal pain" is better than "belly hurts".

 - Start with entering the area of the body affected, then the symptom.
 For example "abdominal pain" instead of "pain in abdomen".